-Chaturdashi Tithi Ends at 7.07 PM on 5-Mar-2019
+- Chaturdashi Tithi Ends - 03:02 PM on March 12, 2021

-Maha Shivratri got its name from the Sanskrit word ‘Maha’ which means ‘great’ ‘Shiva’ is our deity and ‘Ratri’ means ‘night’.
-It is also known as the “Great night of Shiva” when we offer our prayers to Lord Shiva.
-It is believed that Lord Shiva remains in everyone of us, he is the only spirit in us and on this day we offer thanks to him to protect us.
+Maha Shivratri got its name from the Sanskrit word Maha which means great Shiva is our deity and Ratri means night.
+It is also known as the Great Night of Shiva when we offer our prayers to Lord Shiva.
+It is believed that Lord Shiva remains in every one of us, he is the only spirit in us and on this day we offer thanks to him to protect us.
 We offer our gratitude to him for giving us this precious life and providing security.

-Maha shivratri is also associated to dance and other art forms and has special connection with ‘Nataraj’.
+Maha Shivratri is also associated to dance and other art forms and has a special connection with ‘Nataraj’.
 Lord Shiva is also worshiped in the name of Nataraja.
 Natraja is the incarnation of Lord Shiva.
 It has its meaning in Sanskrit where ‘Nata’ means ‘dance’ and ‘Raja’ means ‘king’.
-As per the historical evidences the dance performed by Nataraja is also said as “ananda tandava” and “Rudra Tandav”..
-The Nataraja is surrounded by a Circe of fire representing our universe where all four hands of Nataraja is on the ring of fire.
+As per the historical evidence the dance performed by Nataraja is also said as “Ananda Tandava” and “Rudra Tandav”.
+The Nataraja is surrounded by a Circe of fire representing our universe where all four hands of Nataraja are on the ring of fire.

-Shivratri festival has its history in many Hindu holy books like Skanda Purana, Linga Purana and Padma Purana.
-It has many historic instances associated in the name of Shiva and Parvathi.Its said that on this auspicious day Lord Shiva and Devi Parvathy married after a long tapasya of Devi sati of whom Devi Parvathy was the incarnation.
+Shivratri festival has its history in many Hindu holy books like Skanda Purana, Linga Purana, and Padma Purana.
+It has many historic instances associated with the name of Shiva and Parvathi.
+It's said that on this auspicious day Lord Shiva and Devi Parvathy married after a long Tapasya of Devi Sati of whom Devi Parvathy was the incarnation.

 - Shrishti - Creator

 - Tirobhava - Delusion